 After completion of your sale your conveyancer should send the transfer documentation and all additional paperwork to the purchaser's conveyancer.
 Depending on the transaction, your lawyer must also send confirmation that the legal charge in favour of the lender has been repaid to the buyers solicitors.
 There is unlikely to be post completion requirements specific conveyancing in Haverhill.

-We previously chose solicitors with offices in Haverhill on the Barclays solicitor approved list.
-They have just billed me a further charge for dealing with the Barclays mortgage.
-Is this an additional conveyancing fee specified by Barclays?
+We previously instructed solicitors locally in Haverhill on the HSBC solicitor panel.
+They are now charging me a separate amount for handling the HSBC mortgage.
+Is this a supplemental conveyancing fee specified by HSBC?

-As unfair as it may seem, as long as it’s in their Terms of Engagement or estimate then yes your property lawyer may levy a fee for this.
-The charge is not set by Barclays but by your Haverhill conveyancing practitioner.
-Plenty of firms on the Barclays panel will levy ’dealing with mortgage’ fee but many practices include it on their overall fee.
+Unfortunately, as long as it is in their Terms and Conditions or Quote then yes your property lawyer can charge a fee for this.
+The fee is not dictated by HSBC but by your Haverhill solicitor.
+Numerous firms on the HSBC panel will charge an ‘acting for lender’ fee and others do not.

 How can we tell if a Haverhill conveyancing solicitor on the Yorkshire BS panel is any good?

 When it comes to conveyancing in Haverhill seeking recommendations is a sensible start.
 Before you go ahead, check if they offer a no sale no fee offer.
 Also, you often get what you pay for - a firm which quotes more, will often provide a better service than one which is cheap as chips.
 We would always suggest that you speak with the solicitor handling your conveyancing.

 After weeks of negotiation I have agreed a price on an apartment in Haverhill.
 My mortgage broker suggested a property lawyer.
 I paid an advanced payment of £150.
 Soon after, the conveyancing practitioner contacted me to say that they were not on the Lloyds conveyancing panel.
 Am I right in thinking that I should be due a refund?